 Since then, Zoom has improved dramatically, adding:

-- Admin controls to manage screen sharing, chat, file transfer, and participant interaction, and
+- Admin controls to manage screen sharing, chat, file transfer, and participant interaction.

 - Data compliance with standards like HIPAA, GDPR, and FedRAMP.

 For me, I’m comfortable using Discord for general community chats or group discussions.
-But when I’m discussing sensitive client materials or legal issues, I default to apps with E2EE enabled.
+But when I’m discussing sensitive client materials or legal issues, I steer more towards Zoom.

 Discord vs Zoom: Which app should you choose?